-What else can showcase your knowledge and proficiency better than a killing portfolio?
+What else can showcase your knowledge and proficiency better than a killing translation portfolio?

-Of course, in some cases the client will ask to make a short test translation anyway.
+Of course, in some cases, the client may ask to make a short test translation anyway.

 But having a proper translation work samples that you are proud of is a good way to show the level of translation quality you can produce and prove your experience in a certain domain.

-From this blog post, you’ll learn how to create an effective, mind-blowing translator’s portfolio to get most profitable projects you are dreaming about.
+From this blog post, you’ll learn how to create an effective translator’s portfolio to get the most profitable projects you are dreaming about.

 What if I don’t have any experience?

 Well, it’s OK.
 Everyone has to start somewhere, right?

 There are tons of text around the web that you can choose for your first translation portfolio.

 Just make sure you are not infringing any copyright while translating the text of your choice.

 Select several texts from the knowledge domain you are going to specialize in (actually you should specialize in some field of expertise to withstand high competition on the translation market).